orange-cloudfoundry/osb-cmdb/README.md

 #### Credits

 This project initially spiked and inspired from the great [spring-cloud/spring-cloud-app-broker](https://github.com/spring-cloud/spring-cloud-app-broker) project.
 After attempting upstream contribution in `spring-cloud-app-broker` to support osb-cmdb use-cases, see [#6](https://github.com/orange-cloudfoundry/osb-cmdb-spike/issues/6) and related issue [spring-cloud/spring-cloud-app-broker/#285](https://github.com/spring-cloud/spring-cloud-app-broker/issues/285), a redesign and reimplementation of osb-cmdb independently of `spring-cloud-app-broker` was conducted in version 1.0, see [#13](https://github.com/orange-cloudfoundry/osb-cmdb-spike/issues/13).
-Osb-cmdb 1.0 still uses some app-broker configuration, acceptance and component-test code fragments, referenced with acronym SCAB below.
+Osb-cmdb 1.0 still uses some app-broker configuration (prefixed with `spring.cloud.appbroker.`, acceptance and component-test code fragments, referenced with acronym SCAB below.

 #### Design documentation